scottcorgan/pathetic/README.md

 ### pathetic(paths)

 * `paths` - a key/value object containing the paths as the keys and anything for the values.
-This returns a method that let's you query against the table with a path.
+This returns a method that lets you query against the table with a path.
 This uses Express-like paths and breaks out the parameters for your as well.

 ## Run Tests